Yinnerston/Untitled-Gundam-Game/docs/web/06_html.md

   - Note: with JS, don't reference elements before they are created --> put scripts at the bottom of the `<body>` element if they reference other elements.
   - JS elements are render-blocking, and the browser stops downloading all assets when scripts are downloaded and doesn't resume until execution has completed
     - Can modify this behaviour with `defer` and `async`
+- `<link>`: Link to fragment, url or downloadable resource
+  - Download with `href="blob:downloadUrl" download="outputFilename"`
+  - `target` attribute:
+    - `_self`: open link in current window
+    - `_parent`: link nested in a parent object or iframe
+    - `_blank`: open link in new tab
+    - `_top`: top most ancestor
+  - Can track link clicks using the `ping` attribute to ping a url on click
+  - Tips for using Links
+    - Provide enough information about the linked resource so the user knows what they're clicking on
+    - Ensure links are different from regular text
+    - use focus styles to enable keyboard navigators to know where they are when tabbing
+    - Content between opening `<a>` and closing `</a>` is the default accessible name
+    - Interactive content should not go in links (bad UX when loading)

 ### Metadata